zfanli/demo-adjustable-web/README.md

       - [x] ~~try without gesture hook, just handle on mouse down events, faster with gesture~~
       - [x] if cannot work, use gesture instead (done)
     - [ ] refactor `Panel` to be sortable
-      - [ ] refactor to move gestures into container
+      - [x] refactor to move gestures into container
+        - [x] move gestures into container
+        - [x] adjust resize actions
       - [ ] define order algorithms
     - [ ] refactor `Panel` to be resizable
     - [ ] refactor `Panel` to be collapsible